Samantha-uk/bedrock/blueprint.md

 # Description
 Bedrock is a Docker based, backend server for Home Assistant; supporting zigzag.

+# Why Bedrook?
+Well, Bedrock implies a foundation or solid basis to build something.
+Bedrock uses Deno as a core element ...
+Deno ...
+Dino, OK, it's corny but it will allow a number of Flintstone based names.

 # Support
 - Raise an [issue](https://github.com/Samantha-uk/one/issues) and include your browser console output.
 - Ask a question in {{ template:discord }}